 26/4/2018 – Update

-Sturgeon Ventures LLP began with two Designated Partners (one woman/one man as founding partners).
-During 2017 we put together a management team which was made up of two women and one man and the original female founder.
-In April 2018 one of those two women in the management team was appointed as The Compliance Officer CF10, yet to be approved by the FCA, and is a Designated Partner.
-There are now three Designated Partners, two women and one man, and a further three member partners, including one women.
+In April 2018 one of those two women in the management team was appointed as the Compliance Officer CF10, yet to be approved by the FCA, and is a Designated Partner.
+There are now three Designated Partners, two women and one man, and a further three Member Partners, including one women.

 July 2018 – Update

-Sarah Whitehead was approved as Compliance Officer (CF10) and Head of Legal and is a Designated Partner CF4 (only two designated partners in the firm) both women, and a further 4 Member partners one more of these is a woman.
+Sarah Whitehead was approved as Compliance Officer (CF10) and Head of Legal and is a Designated Partner CF4.
+There are only two designated partners in the firm, both women, and a further 4 Member Partners, one more of these is a woman.

 To hear more about Sarah’s journey at Sturgeon Ventures – click on the image to watch her video story.